steelywing/router/README.md

 ## Integration with other libraries

-Integrate other libraries with `router/router` by making good use of the `use` keyword to pass dependencies into the handling functions.
+Integrate other libraries with `Router` by making good use of the `use` keyword to pass dependencies into the handling functions.

 	$tpl = new \Acme\Template\Template();